top of page

 • Meeting with Sadhus and Gurus to receive blessings.

-• Private Baul folk music party and meeting
+• Private Baul folk music party and meeting.

-• Seva (Opportunities to serve the local people).
+• Seva (Opportunities to serve the local people)

-• Parikrama (Pilgrimages through and around temples and holy places).
+• Parikrama (Pilgrimages through and around temples and holy places)

 • Personal tips throughout the tour.
 (You may offer additional if led to)

-• Group airport pick up and drop.
+• Group airport pick up in Bhubaneswar and drop off in Chennai

 What Is Not Included?